sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

     > [!NOTE]
     > You can use the links in the **Software Assurance** section to learn more about the assurance that is available.
 There are similar links in subsequent sections.

-1. Under **Geo-redundant storage (GRS)**, ensure that the **GRS replicates your data to a secondary region that is hundreds of miles away from the primary region** slider is slid to the left.
+1. Under **Geo-redundant storage (GRS)**, ensure that the toggle beside **GRS replicates your data to a secondary region that is hundreds of miles away from the primary region** is turned off.
-1. Under **Virtual Machine costs**, ensure that the **Enable this for the Calculator to not recommend B-series virtual machines** slider is slid to the left.
+1. Under **Virtual Machine costs**, ensure that the toggle beside **Enable this for the Calculator to not recommend B-series virtual machines** is turned off.
 1. Under **Electricity costs**, in the **Price per KW hour** textbox, enter a realistic value for your location.

     > [!NOTE]
     > You can find approximate electricity prices at [Global electricity prices](https://www.statista.com/statistics/263492/electricity-prices-in-selected-countries/).
 These prices are in USD ($).
 Convert them to an approximate value in your preferred currency.

-1. Under **Storage costs**, leave all the values at their defaults.
+1. Under **Storage costs**, keep app the default values.
-1. Under **IT labor costs**, leave all the values at their defaults.
+1. Under **IT labor costs**, keep all the default values.
-1. Under **Other assumption**, expand each section and look at the associated costs.
+1. Under **Other assumption**, expand each section and examine the associated costs.
 1. At the bottom of the page, select **Next**.

 ### Investigate the 5 year report

 1. On the **View report** page, note that the **Timeframe** defaults to **5 years**.
-1. Scroll down the report and investigate the estimated breakdown of costs for on-premises systems and Azure.
+1. Scroll down to display the report, and note the estimated costs for on-premises systems compared to Azure.
 Make a note of this information:

-    - Where is the majority of the spend for on-Premises?
+    - Where is the majority of the spend for on-premises workloads?
     - Where the largest cost saving if you decide to migrate to Azure?

-1. Expand each section in turn and investigate the breakdown of costs
+1. Expand each section in turn and investigate the breakdown of costs.
+1. Change the region based on your location, network latency, or data sovereignty requirements, and examine how the costs compare.

 ### Investigate the 3 year report